neeraj9/cutfg/README.md

 Install perl module on Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The following command installs the TreeBuilder module on Linux.

     perl -MCPAN -e 'install "TreeBuilder"'

-The above command installs the TreeBuilder module on Linux.

 Install perl module on Mac OS X
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Mac OS X has a different way of installing perl modules as shown below:

     sudo CPAN
     # answer a tons of questions if you are running it for the first time